-Claimant / Defendant (delete as appropriate)
+Claiman Claimant / Defendant (delete as appropriate) Question Details 1.

-Question Details

 Hard copy documents / files Confirm whether hard copy documents (for example, notebooks, lever arch files, note pads, drawings/plans and handwritten notes) that are not originally electronic files should be included in the collection of documents which you propose to search.
 Please propose an approach for the production of hard copy documents: if they will be scanned and made searchable or if they will be disclosed and made available for inspection in hard copy only.

-Please set out details on data sources to be considered at collection which you propose to search.
+2. Electronic files: data sources/locations Please set out details on data sources to be considered at collection which you propose to search.
 Please include details of any sources that are unavailable but may host relevant documents or which may raise particular difficulties due to their location, format or any other reason.
 Examples of sources to be considered may include the following:

-Question Details (1) Document repositories and/or geographical locations (2) Computer systems or electronic storage devices (3) Mobile phones, tablets and other handheld devices (4) Document management systems (5) Email servers (6) Cloud based data storage (7) Webmail accounts e.g. Gmail, Hotmail, Instant Messaging / collaboration systems (8) Back-up systems (9) Social media accounts (10) Third parties who may have relevant documents which are under your control (e.g. agents or advisers).
-The list above is not intended to be exhaustive, and it may be appropriate to consider other relevant data sources.
-If a data source is likely only to host documents relevant to particular issues for Disclosure, this should be noted in this section.
+Question Details

+(1) Document repositories and/or geographical locations

+(2) Computer systems or electronic storage devices

+(3) Mobile phones, tablets and other handheld devices

+(4) Document management systems

+(5) Email servers

+(6) Cloud based data storage

+(7) Webmail accounts e.g. Gmail, Hotmail etc

+(8) Back-up systems

+(9) Social media accounts

+(10) Third parties who may have relevant documents which are under your control (e.g. agents or advisers).

+ce is likely only to host documents relevant to particular closure, this should be noted in this section.